Uberspace/lab/source/guide_kirby.rst

 Tuning
 ============

-For complex sites with lots of content or high amounts of traffic you can switch on Kirby's cache.
+For larger sites you can switch on Kirby's cache.
 The cache stores the entire result of a rendered page.
-As long as the cache is valid, visitors will be served the cached version which is pretty close in performance to a static html file.
+As long as the cache is valid, visitors will be served the cached version which is faster than to regenerate it.

-The cache can be activated in ``/site/config/config.php``:
+The cache can be activated by editing the ``config.php``:

 .. code-block:: php

   c::set('cache', true);

 .. note:: Kirby is using a simple file cache by default.
-Please make sure that ``/site/cache`` is writable in order to make the cache work.
+Please make sure that ``~/html/site/cache`` is writable in order to make the cache work.
 If you've not changed the write permissions this should work out of the box.

-If you need dynamic output on individual pages you can ignore them from being cached, by adding their URI to the cache.ignore array in ``/site/config/config.php``:
+If you need dynamic output on individual pages you can ignore them from being cached, by adding their URI to the cache.ignore array in the ``config.php``:

 .. code-block:: php